-- j.
+j.
 Civilian acquired skills.
-Many ARNG officers are qualified force management officers in their Civilian profession, but do not possess FA50 qualification.
+Many ARNG officers are qualified force management officers in their Civilian profession, but do not possess FA50 qualifications.
 These officers are strongly encouraged to request the FA50 designation.
-The ARNG CFM in coordination with the corresponding State or Territory will be the approval authority for all ARNG FA50 requests.
-Civilian force management assignments will be considered as developmental equivalents when qualifying these officers for positions of increased responsibility. - k.
+The ARNG CFM in coordination with the corresponding State or Territory must be the approval authority for all ARNG FA50 requests.
+Civilian force management assignments must be considered developmental equivalents when qualifying these officers for positions of increased responsibility.

+k.
 Life-cycle development model.
 Figure 3 shows typical sequences of assignments and training/education for an ARNG FA50 Force Management officer.